fieqasam/coffee-shop-assessment/README.md

    </pre>

 ## Sample API Endpoints
-All tge API endpoints now require authentication.
+All the API endpoints now require authentication.
 You need to register/login first to get an access token.

 1. Register User
    <pre>